Rohi42/Angular-app/README.md

 # MyApp

+This application is used for CRUD operation with a login page.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

 ## Development server